 Author (experience & perspective)

-How this guide was written: Based on common delivery patterns and risks seen across EHR modernization programs, aligned to publicly available regulatory and standards references cited above.
+How this guide was written: Based on common delivery patterns and risks seen across EHR and EMR modernization programs at Saigon Technology and in the broader healthcare IT industry, aligned to publicly available regulatory and standards references cited above.

 Sources (selected)